davidmalcolm/texi2rst/output/_build/html/_sources/floating-point.txt

   * The default state for the ``FENV_ACCESS`` pragma (C99 and C11
   7.6.1).

-  This pragma is not implemented, but the default is to off unless :option:`-frounding-math` is used in which case it is on.
+  This pragma is not implemented, but the default is to 'off' unless :option:`-frounding-math` is used in which case it is 'on'.

   * Additional floating-point exceptions, rounding modes, environments, and classifications, and their macro names (C99 and C11 7.6, C99 and